LWJGL/lwjgl3/doc/README.md

 LWJGL also comes with an **Eclipse** project.
 Copy the project files from the [eclipse](https://github.com/LWJGL/lwjgl3/tree/master/config/ide/eclipse) folder into the root directory and open it as an Eclipse file.
 There's also a Kotlin plugin for Eclipse available now, see [Getting Started with Eclipse](http://kotlinlang.org/docs/tutorials/getting-started-eclipse.html).

-LWJGL does not yet provide a project for **Netbeans**, but it should be straightforward to configure, assuming you follow the project structure explained above.
+LWJGL does also provide a project for **Netbeans**.
+You have to copy the *nbproject* folder into the root directory.
+Afterwards you can open it as NetBeans project.

 # BUILD PROCESS
 LWJGL uses Ant for the build process, which goes like so: